alansouza7/pokedex/README.md

 # Pokédex 🔴
-This is a pokédex app with my favourites pokémons in it.
-It has been built entirely by myself, from the design to the funtionality using HTML, CSS, and JavaScript.
+This is a pokédex app with my favourite pokémons in it.
+It has been built entirely by myself, from the design to the functionality using HTML, CSS, and JavaScript.

 [<img src="images\project.gif">](https://alansouza7.github.io/pokedex/)